Price Adjustment Guide for Contracting Parties

 use the latest version of the PPI data published

-that contracting parties explicitly agree on the date the price
+contracting parties to explicitly agree on the base and comparison

-Adherence to this principle and its implications should prevent
+Adherence to this principle and its implications will prevent

 many potential problems.
 Contracts that fail to incorporate this